Amusement Park Injuries

 - Product Liability.
 If an amusement park injury is caused by a ride that was defectively designed (as opposed to poorly maintained or improperly inspected) a claim of product liability against the ride manufacturer may be appropriate.

 Amusement park injuries can be severe and even catastrophic.
-To ensure you are adequately compensated for your losses, let an experienced injury attorney help.
+To ensure you are adequately compensated for your losses, let an experienced amusement park injury lawyer in the Fort Lauderdale area help.

 Call the injury attorneys at The Ansara Law Firm at (877) 277-3780 or locally in Broward at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.